Pipelined Iterative Solvers with Kernel Fusion for Graphics Processing Units: Benchmark Results

 The results on NVIDIA GPUs in Fig.~\ref{fig:lame3d} show a similar trend as the results in Fig.~\ref{fig:poisson2d}: For small matrix sizes, the pipelined implementations of the CG and the BiCGStab methods in ViennaCL and MAGMA show similar performance.
 A two-fold performance gain over PARALUTION is obtained for the smallest system when using the CG method, which quickly diminish at larger system sizes due to more time spent on sparse matrix-vector products.
 While CUSP is about five times slower in the latency-limited regime for BiCGStab, the implementation in PARALUTION is less than a factor of two slower, suggesting that the CUDA-runtime is able to hide kernel launch latencies as well as host-device communication fairly well.
 Similar to the previous benchmark, the performance gain of the proposed pipelined implementation of GMRES is two-fold over MAGMA and three-fold over CUSP and PARALUTION.

-Performance differences between ViennaCL and PARALUTION on the AMD GPUs are about two- to three-fold for the CG and BiCGStab method.
+Performance differences between ViennaCL and PARALUTION on the AMD GPUs are about three-fold for the CG and BiCGStab methods.
 For GMRES, a ten-fold performance advantage of the proposed pipelined implementation in the latency-dominated regime is obtained.

 Although the system matrix carries more nonzeros than in the first benchmark, about $2 \times 10^4$ unknowns on NVIDIA GPUs and $10^5$ unknowns on AMD GPUs are required such that kernel execution times hide performance penalties due to PCI-Express communication.